HeavyMedl/lists/README.md

 ```
 ------
 <a name='findIndices'/>
-### findIndices : [x] -> f -> [num]
+### findIndices : [x]|str -> f -> [num]
 ------
-**Description**: Returns an Array of Numbers representing the indices of the result of applying a predicate Function to an Array of Variables.
+**Description**: Returns an Array of Numbers representing the indices of the result of applying a predicate Function to an Array of Variables or a String.

-**Signature Definition**: Give arg 1 an Array of Variables.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
 Give arg 2 a Function.
 Get an Array of Numbers.

 **Example Usage**: